 INFORMATION ON HOW THE ANNUAL ELECTORS’ MEETING

-Welcome to the City of Wanneroo’s Annual Electors Meeting for 4 December 2012.
-The purpose of the meeting is to receive the City’s Annual Report and any other general business pertaining to Council business.
+Welcome to the City of Wanneroo’s Annual Electors Meeting.
+The purpose of the meeting is to present the City's 2013 Annual Report to the residents of the City of Wanneroo for discussion and any other general business pertaining to Council business.
 In accordance with the Local Government (Administration) Regulations 1996, the Mayor is to preside at a general or special meeting of electors and is to determine the procedure to be followed.

 1. All present are required to sign the attendance register at the entry to the Chambers, including name and address.